 Ways you may be informed

-The NSW SES issues Flood Bulletins to the media which inform people about what is expected to happen during flooding.
-Radio stations are asked to read and repeat the Flood Bulletin.
+NSW SES also issues Flood Warnings to the media which inform people about what is expected to happen during flooding.
+Radio stations are asked to read and repeat these Flood Warnings.

-The SES will also post information on flooding in the News section of the NSW SES website as well as on the NSW SES Facebook site.
-If you are a member of Facebook, please 'like' the NSW SES State Headquarters Facebook page to receive current flood information, updates and advice.
+The NSW SES may also post information on flooding in the News section of the NSW SES website as well as on the NSW SES Facebook site.
+If you are a member of Facebook, please 'like' the NSW SES (State Headquarters) Facebook page to receive current flood information, updates and advice.